 Traditionally GAs have used binary coding, in which a chromosome is represented by a string of binary bits that can, encode integers, real numbers, or anything else appropriate to a problem.
-Realvalue chromosomes have been also used with success by various authors (e.g., Oliveira and Loucks 1997 [8]).
-In a real-value representation, individual genes of a chromosome are initially allocated values randomly within feasible limits of the variable represented, with a sufficiently large population of chromosomes adequate representation will be achieved.
+In a realvalue representation, individual genes of a chromosome are initially allocated values randomly within feasible limits of the variable represented, with sufficiently large population chromosomes adequate representation will be achieved.
 There is a significant advantage in not wasting computer time on decoding for objective function evaluation, although a more careful approach to mutation is required.
 In real-value coding there is no discretization of the decision variable space.
 This is another advantage of this approach.